biopython/biopython/Doc/chapter_quick_start.rst

-Once you get a picture of what you want to do, and what libraries in Biopython will do it, you should take a peak at the Cookbook (Chapter :ref:`chapter:cookbook`), which may have example code to do something similar to what you want to do.
+Once you get a picture of what you want to do, and what libraries in Biopython will do it, you should take a peak at the Cookbook (Chapter [chapter:cookbook]), which may have example code to do something similar to what you want to do.

 If you know what you want to do, but can’t figure out how to do it, please feel free to post questions to the main Biopython list (see